jakesa/kymera/README.md

     $ kymera config

-To find more detailed information about the different options available in the kymera_config.yaml, please see the config page [here relative link](config.md)
+To find more detailed information about the different options available in the kymera_config.yaml, please see the config page [here](config.md)

 By default, the gem is setup to run everything locally and has the mongodb feature turned off.
 Before you can use the Kymera system, the following components must be running: